RunasSudo/helios-server-mixnet/README.md

   * A drag-and-drop interface for STV is implemented, but no actual counting.
 * Reddit authentication support.
 * Improved support for password authentication.
+* Group voting ticket support.
+  * Input candidates using the format `Name/Party/1`, where the candidates are sorted within the GVT by the number (can be a decimal).

 ## Licence